ucsddesignco/dco-mponents/README.md

 # Description and Motivation

 This is a component library for Design Co UCSD.
-It is published through GitHub Packages https://github.com/users/arth-shukla/packages/npm/package/dco-mponents.
+It is published to npm: https://www.npmjs.com/package/@arth-shukla/dco-mponents.

 # Features